Sage-Bionetworks-Challenges/brats-dream-challenge-infra/README.md

       -p ~/predictions.zip \
       -e FileEntity

-Results are returned in a JSON file, `results.json`, where:
+Results are printed to STDOUT, where:

 - submission_status - indicates whether the submission is valid (`VALIDATED` or `INVALID`)